The amazing Villa Majorelle in Nancy stands at the crossroads between the arts and industry. Restored and refurnished, it is now open to the public.

 Its opening had been eagerly awaited.
-Built 1901-1902, the Villa Majorelle, the first entirely art nouveau house in Nancy, laid the foundations for the adventure towards a total work of art.
-By 1890, the soaring output of Nancy designers Gallé, Daum and Majorelle, to name but a few, was in high demand from Paris dealers.
+Built 1901-1902, the Villa Majorelle, the first entirely Art Nouveau house in Nancy, laid the foundations for the adventure towards a total work of art.
+By 1890, the soaring output of Nancy designers Gallé, Daum and Majorelle, to name but a few, were in high demand from Paris dealers.
 But their art lacked an architectural dimension, even as experiments were taking place all over Europe.

 Sauvage kept the traditional villa plan, but designed a bold exterior, creating four stylistically disjointed façades shifting from the picturesque to an almost classic sobriety.
 He thumbed his nose at symmetry and created a dialogue between the exterior and interior, for example a recess that forms the staircase’s volume on the north façade very visible, the big bow window of the dining room on the south side and an asymmetrical setback with three different-sized balconies and three terraces (two of which remain).